Maxigong/django_vue/README.md

 # Learn Django Vue

-Clone this repo and practices how to work with Django and Vue.
+Clone this repo and practices how to work together with Django and Vue.
-The project is configured in a way that django can also serve vue templates in port 127.0.0.1:8000
+The project is configured in a way that django can also serve Vue in port 127.0.0.1:8000

 The idea is comming from this repo